MatteBiondi/LSMSD_SocialNews/Docs/Commands/neo4jDBConfig.md

 # INDEXES SETUP:
 Reporter:
 ```
-CREATE POINT INDEX reporter_id_index IF NOT EXISTS
+CREATE RANGE INDEX reporter_id_index IF NOT EXISTS
 FOR (r:Reporter)
 ON (r.reporterId)
 ```
 Reader:
 ```
-CREATE POINT INDEX reader_id_index IF NOT EXISTS
+CREATE RANGE INDEX reader_id_index IF NOT EXISTS
 FOR (r:Reader)
 ON (r.readerId)
 ```
 Post:
 ```
-CREATE POINT INDEX post_id_index IF NOT EXISTS
+CREATE RANGE INDEX post_id_index IF NOT EXISTS
 FOR (p:Post)
 ON (p.postId)
 ```
 Report:
 ```
-CREATE POINT INDEX report_id_index IF NOT EXISTS
+CREATE RANGE INDEX report_id_index IF NOT EXISTS
 FOR ()-[r:REPORT]-()
 ON (r.reportId)
 ```